How you can maximise your dealership design

-Changes to the European Block Exemption law, which governs how franchises are held and managed, has facilitated the growth in multi-franchising within a single dealership.
-These arrangements enable consumers to compare different manufacturer’s models on a single site.
+Changes to the European Block Exemption law, which governs how franchises are held and managed, has facilitated growth in multi-franchising within a single dealership.
+These arrangements enable consumers to compare different manufacturers' models on a single site.

 It can be difficult to obtain planning permission for car dealerships.
 The main concerns when applying for planning are:

-- Traffic movement: This peaks at the start and end of the day, as vehicles are dropped off for servicing and delivery
+- Traffic movement: This peaks at the start and end of the day, as vehicles are dropped off for servicing and delivery, and picked up

-- Lighting: The desire for the forecourts to be illuminated for as long as possible, especially relevant in suburban locations
+- Lighting: The desire for the dealership forecourts to be illuminated for as long as possible.
+This is especially relevant in suburban locations

-Coming back to the note about access doors in car showrooms, architects often a struggle finding a product which serves its purpose, but contributes and fits in with the overall design and aesthetics of the build.
+When considering access doors in car showrooms, architects often struggle finding a product which serves its purpose, but contributes and fits in with their overall design and the aesthetics of the build.

-As mentioned above, it is important that the customer has views of vehicles on display and from the dealership point of view – we need access doors which allow easy access for new vehicles coming in and purchased vehicles going out as well as vehicles coming in for servicing.
+As mentioned above, it is crucial that the customer has unobstructed views of the vehicles on display.
+From the dealership's point of view, it requires doors which allow easy access for new vehicles coming in and purchased vehicles going out, as well as vehicles coming in for servicing.

-Not only that, but with the larger car showrooms that contain a workshop for servicing, you may find that a standard roller shutter door just doesn’t cut it.
-Firstly the ‘look’ is restricted and secondly, it’s important to remember the comfort of the mechanics working within the workshop.
-Compact Sectional Doors can contribute to a much more comfortable environment, how?
+Not only that, but with larger car showrooms that contain a workshop for servicing, you may find that a standard roller shutter door just doesn’t cut it.
+Why?

-Compact Sectional Doors are a bespoke access door which offers a number of panel options:
+Compact sectional doors are a bespoke access door which offers an alternative to bi-fold doors or tilt-up doors.
+They are available in a number of panel options:

-A big factor winning over architects is also the fact that the Compact Sectional Door is indeed ‘compact’.
-The panels stack up neatly into a compact space above the doorway, no intrusive overhead support rail are required - and does not impact on ceiling space such as an overhead door.
+A big factor winning over architects is also the fact that the compact sectional door is exactly that: ‘compact’.
+The panels stack up neatly into a compact space above the doorway, and no intrusive overhead support rail are required.
+It also doesn't impact on ceiling space like an overhead door.
 And importantly, the compact door increases operational speeds.
-Download the full specifications here.

-There really is a great selection of products available for car showrooms and by sticking to the latest products on the market, significant energy and operational savings can be made.
-Click here to view the benefits of Compact Sectional Door vs Roller Shutter.
+There is a wide selection of products available for car showrooms.
+By choosing only the latest products available on the market, your car showroom can make significant energy and operational savings.